 Construction of Bipolar Junction Transistor

-A transistor is a three-layer semiconductor device in which one type of semiconductor ( either P-type or N-type) is sandwiched between two other similar types of semiconductor.
+A transistor is a three-layer semiconductor device in which one type of semiconductor ( either P-type or N-type) is sandwiched between two other similar types of semiconductors.

 Transistors have three terminals namely emitter, collector and base.
 We have explained the functionalities of each of these terminals below: